 A Liberal government was elected in 1906 and they made some reforms.
 From that year poor children were given free school meals.
 In January 1909 the first old age pensions were paid.
 They were hardly generous - only 5 shillings a week, which was a paltry sum even in those days and they were only paid to people over 70.
-Nevertheless it was a start.
+Nevertheless, it was a start.

 Also in 1909 the government formed wages councils.
 In those days some people worked in the so-called 'sweated industries' such as making clothes and they were very poorly paid and had to work extremely long hours just to survive.
 The wages councils set minimum pay levels for certain industries.
 In 1910 the first labor exchanges where jobs were advertised were set up.

 Then in 1911 the government passed an act establishing sickness benefits for workers.
-The act also provided unemployment benefit for workers in certain trades such as shipbuilding, where periods of unemployment were common.
+The act also provided unemployment benefits for workers in certain trades such as shipbuilding, where periods of unemployment were common.
 In 1920 unemployment benefit was extended to most workers although it was not extended to agricultural workers until 1936.

 Things greatly improved after the First World War.
-A survey in 1924 showed that 4% of the population were living in extreme poverty.
+A survey in 1924 showed that 4% of the population was living in extreme poverty.
 (A tremendous improvement from the period before 1914 when it was about 10%).
 A survey in Liverpool in 1928 found that 14% of the population were living at bare subsistence level.
 (That figure may not apply to the whole of Britain as Liverpool was a poor city).
 In 1929-30 a survey in London found that about 10% of the population were living at subsistence level.
 A survey in 1936 found that just under 4% were living at bare survival level.
 Poverty had by no means disappeared by the 1930s but it was much less than ever before.

 Pensions and unemployment benefit were made more generous in 1928 and in 1930.
 In 1931 unemployment benefit was cut by 10% but it was restored in 1934.
-Furthermore prices continued to fall during the 1930s.
+Furthermore, prices continued to fall during the 1930s.
 By 1935 a man on the 'dole' was about as well off as a skilled worker in 1905, a measure of how much living standards had risen.

 By 1950 absolute poverty had almost disappeared from Britain.
 Absolute poverty can be defined as not having enough money to eat an adequate diet or afford enough clothes.
 However, there is also such a thing as relative poverty, when you cannot afford the things most people have.
 Relative poverty in the late 20th century and it increased in the 1980s.
-That was partly due to mass unemployment and partly due to a huge rise in the number of single parent families, who often lived on benefits.
+That was partly due to mass unemployment and partly due to a huge rise in the number of single-parent families, who often lived on benefits.
 During the 1980s the gap between rich and poor increased as the well off benefited from tax cuts.

 A timeline of poverty in the UK

-A history of rich people
+A brief history of rich people

-A history of unemployment
+A brief history of unemployment

-A history of English Society
+A brief history of English Society

-Last revised 2012
+Last revised 2019